awsdocs/amazon-workspaces-administration-guide/doc_source/manage-workspaces-users.md

 # Manage WorkSpaces Users<a name="manage-workspaces-users"></a>

-Each WorkSpace is assigned to a single user and cannot be shared by multiple users\.
-Whenever you launch a WorkSpace, you must assign it to a user that does not already have a WorkSpace\.

 As an administrator for Amazon WorkSpaces, you can use the Amazon WorkSpaces console to perform the following tasks to manage WorkSpaces users\.

 ## Edit User Information<a name="edit-user"></a>